cpetrich/rawdatx/README.rst

 Installation
 ============

-Make sure the following is installed:
+The following prerequisites need to be installed:

 * Python 2.7, 3.4, or 3.5
 * numpy 1.9 or higher